renclav/SampleAppFragmentless/README.md

 Simple app that displays nonsensical data in a list/grid on screen using Google's suggested architecture and ViewGroups in place of fragments.
 Would have preferred a more Clean Architecture style, but felt that unnecessary for such a small app and...
 I wanted to try something different :)

 # On Phones:
-Master View (Recycler view) with switchable layouts, upon row item selection, detail view(image with range slider) is displayed
+Master view (Recycler view) with switchable layouts, upon row item selection, detail view(image with range slider) is displayed

 # On Tablets (sw600dp):
 Master detail views are displayed at the same time